chaunceygardiner/weewx-weatherboard/README.md

 ## About the missing-data behavior

 Every reading is age-checked.
-If the loop record is older than `max_age` seconds (10 by default), every reading is shown as missing, the way each display would show it: the readout board shows a dash for each digit and dims its decimal point, and the split-flap board turns each digit to a question mark.
+If the loop record is older than `max_age` seconds (10 by default), every reading is shown as missing: the readout board shows a dash for each digit and dims its decimal point, and the split-flap board turns each digit to a question mark.
 The clock, at the same moment, gives way to the data's age — `47 S AGO` — in amber for the first minute and red after that.
 If loop-data.txt cannot be fetched or used, the clock names the failure instead (`HTTP 404`, `BAD DATA`, `NO ENTRY`, `BAD URL`, `NO CONNECT` for a network failure, or `NO CLOCK` for a record with no